olarerin-lab/PRnet/README.md

 - PRnet/: contains the code for the model, the data, and documents.
 - data: contains the `utils` for data  processing.
-- figure: Notebooks for generate figures in our paper.
+- figure: contains notebooks for generate figures in our paper.
 - img: contains the graphic abstract of PRnet.
-- models:
+- models: contains models of PRnet.
-- There is one folder for each molecular embedding model we benchmarked.
-Each contains an environment.yml with dependencies.
-We generated the embeddings using the provided notebooks and saved them to disk, to load them during the main training loop.
-- experiments: Each folder contains a README.md with the experiment description, a .yaml file with the seml configuration, and a notebook to analyze the results.
-- notebooks: Example analysis notebooks.
+- trainer: contains trainer of PRnet.
-- preprocessing: Notebooks for processing the data.
-For each dataset there is one notebook that loads the raw data.
+- preprocessing: contains notebooks for processing the data.
-tests: A few very basic tests.
+- train and test: including test_lincs.py, train_lincs.py, train_sciplex.py and test_sciplex.py.

 ## Step 1: Installation
 We recommend using Anaconda or Dockerfile  to creat environment for using PRnet.
 Please make sure you have installed pre-installation.